General biosecurity obligation

 Biosecurity is everyone’s responsibility, and we must all play a role to ensure we minimise biosecurity risks to protect Queensland’s lifestyle, industries and environment from pests and diseases.

-All Queenslanders have a general biosecurity obligation (GBO) under Queensland's Biosecurity Act 2014 to ensure you do not spread a pest, disease or a contaminant.
+All people in Queensland have a general biosecurity obligation (GBO) under Queensland's Biosecurity Act 2014 to ensure they do not spread a pest, disease or a contaminant.
+This applies to corporations too.

 This means everyone is responsible for managing biosecurity risks that are under their control; and to the best of their ability, recognise and minimise biosecurity risks within their industry, home, or places they are visiting.

-Under the GBO, individuals and organisations whose activities pose a biosecurity risk must:
+Under the GBO, individuals and corporations whose activities pose a biosecurity risk must:

 - take all reasonable and practical steps to prevent or minimise each biosecurity risk